Zad-Walid/MLOps-Course-Labs/README.md

 - **API:** FastAPI app for serving predictions and health checks.
 - **Testing:** Automated tests for API endpoints.
 - **Docker Support:** Easily build and deploy the app in a containerized environment.
+- **Prometheus Monitoring:** Integrated with Prometheus for API metrics.

 ## MLflow Artifacts